Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 In the CPU-GPU heterogeneous training scenarios, a complete batch training process can be divided into three steps: batch preparation (BP), data transfer (DT), and NN computation (NN).
 As shown in Figure \ref{fig:diff-optim}, Baseline+Z+P represents the simultaneous use of zero-copy transfer optimization and pipelining optimization.
 It offers a performance improvement of \ZPSpeedup times compared to Baseline (i.e., explicit transfer).
 When compared to Baseline+Z (i.e., zero-copy optimization), the pipeline optimization brings an additional performance gain of \pipelineSpeedup times.

-To provide a more detailed analysis of the pipelining performance, we perform pipelined ablation experiments.
-Figure \ref{fig:pipe-ablation} reports the per-epoch runtime when adding each step to the pipeline.
+\eat{ To provide a more detailed analysis of the pipelining performance, we perform pipelined ablation experiments.
+Figure \ref{fig:pipe-ablation} reports the per-epoch runtime when adding each step to the pipeline. } Figure \ref{fig:pipe-ablation} is a pipeline ablation experiment that reports the per-epoch runtime when adding each step to the pipeline.
 No Pipe is the slowest one due to its totally sequential execution.
 Pipeline BP can significantly reduce the running time by pipelining the BP step.
-The acceleration effect of pipeline BP and DT (i.e., all three steps are pipelined) is more obvious because the NN computation overhead on the Livejournal and Lj-links is greater than the batch preparation overhead.
 The results show that the acceleration effect of pipelining is not significant because data transfer is still the main bottleneck.
 On the Livejournal and Lj-links datasets, the time proportion of data transfer is 58.8\% and 53.1\%, respectively, which dominate the training process.
-Some research works \cite{LazyGCN_NeurIPS20, G3_SIGMOD_2023,MGG_OSDI_2023} have demonstrated that improving the performance of the pipeline is possible by balancing GNN workloads between CPUs and GPUs and employing fine-grained task scheduling.
+Some research works \cite{LazyGCN_NeurIPS20, G3_SIGMOD_2023, MGG_OSDI_2023} have demonstrated that improving the performance of the pipeline is possible by balancing GNN workloads between CPUs and GPUs and employing fine-grained task scheduling.